rsmp-nordic/rsmp_core/sphinx/source/appendix/sxl.rst

 Functional states
 """""""""""""""""
-The functional which an object can have should also be possible to control.
-Therefore should the command codes which are defined in **"Functional states** in the **Commands** sheet also correlate the functional states which are defined in **functionalPosition** in "**Aggregated status**".
+The functional states which an object can enter should also be possible to control.
+The commands which are defined in **"Functional states** in the **Commands** sheet should correlate to the functional states which are defined in **functionalPosition** in "**Aggregated status**".

 Arguments and return values